 - Inheritance tax - tax paid on the portion of your estate that is above the nil-rate threshold.

 - Residue - what is left of your estate after outstanding debts and taxes are paid and any pecuniary of specific bequests have been distributed.

-Draw up a will online in just 30 minutes and for as little as £90 with Kwil.
+Draw up a will online in just 30 minutes and for free with Kwil.